Skatra5/CS512---Project/README.md

 2. **ChatGPT Sentiment Analysis Dataset**
    - Source: [Kaggle - ChatGPT Sentiment Analysis Dataset](https://www.kaggle.com/datasets/charunisa/chatgpt-sentiment-analysis/data)
    - Description: A dataset that includes thought on ChatGPT  with labeled sentiment.

+3. We use glove glove.6B.300d embedding to preprocess word token into embedding

+4. The data should be places in data folders